JonathanDLTran/Lambda-Calculus-Interpreter/README.md

 Note that virtually everything in the Scheme/Racket interpreter is represented as a list in Python.

+Most of the obvious features for Scheme has been added like, '  @ and , for quoting forms.

 I have also added a few extra forms as "native" forms to the interpreter, like map.
 Note that these could be defined as macros, because define-macro is itself a form implemented in the interpreter.
 However, I implemented define-macro most recently, so it was nicer to test with some externs already preloaded, like map.

+The next step will be to udnerstand continuations, especially call/cc, do some translations to continuation passing form, and add in call/cc.
+This next step will likely not occur in the nearby future; hopefully it can be done soon.